RebelToolbox/RebelEngine/platform/linux/README.md

-# Linux/X11 platform port
+# Linux platform port

-This folder contains the C++ code for the Linux/X11 (and *BSD/X11) platform port.
+This folder contains the C++ code for the Linux platform port.

 ## Artwork license